Fast-growing series are transcendental: Abstract

 \section{Abstract}

-Let $K$ be a field endowed with an absolute value, let $X \in K[[z]]$, and let $R$ be a subring of $K[[z]]$.
-If the coefficients of $X$ grow sufficiently rapidly relative to the coefficients of the series in $R$, then $X$ is transcendental over $R$.
-We prove this result by establishing a relationship between the coefficients of $A(X)$ and $A^\prime(X)$, where $A(t)$ is a polynomial over $K[[z]]$.
+Let $R$ be a subring of $\bbC[[z]]$, and let $X \in \bbC[[z]]$.
+The Newton-Puiseux Theorem implies that if the coefficients of $X$ grow sufficiently rapidly relative to the coefficients of the series in $R$, then $X$ is transcendental over $R$.
+We prove an alternative proof of this result by establishing a relationship between the coefficients of $A(X)$ and $A^\prime(X)$, where $A(T)$ is a polynomial over $\bbC[[z]]$.